Ten years on, tsunami warning stumbles at the 'last mile'

 Since the disaster, a sophisticated early warning system has sprouted from next to nothing, costing over $400 million across 28 countries.

-With 101 sea-level gauges, 148 seismometers and nine buoys, the Indian Ocean Tsunami Warning System can send alerts to countries' tsunami warning centers within 10 minutes of a quake, Tony Elliott, the head of the UNESCO secretariat that oversees the system, told Reuters.
+With 101 sea-level gauges, 148 seismometres and nine buoys, the Indian Ocean Tsunami Warning System can send alerts to countries' tsunami warning centres within 10 minutes of a quake, Tony Elliott, the head of the UNESCO secretariat that oversees the system, told Reuters.

 But there has also been mismanagement and waste.